8 Ways to Leverage your Business’ Social Media Presence

 All that traffic means nothing if they don’t purchase your product or service.
 This means a significant focus needs to be put on the bottom-line – your call-to-action.

 A vast majority of people prefer to think long and hard about their decisions rather than acting on impulses.
-You can add a layer of interactivity that aides in succumbing to an impulse, like signing up for a free preview before making an actual purchase.
+You can add a layer of interactivity that aids in succumbing to an impulse, like signing up for a free preview before making an actual purchase.
 Create a sense of urgency so that people are hooked from the start.
 Use limited time offers and special discounts that help speed up the decision to make a purchase.

 8. Become a story